OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

 Even if the authorization matrix is stored in a human readable format (XML), it can be interesting to provide an on-the-fly rendering representation of the XML file in order to facilitate the review, audit and discussion about the authorization matrix in order to spot potential inconsistencies.

-The Following XSL style sheet can be used:
+The Following XSL stylesheet can be used:

 ``` xslt
 <?xml version="1.0" encoding="UTF-8"?>